Click here to go back to Getting Started: Setting up my PC

 1. Run the SCU: Confirm that you have used the SCU to prepare your PC for the ESS.

 2. Install Mach4: We recommend that you use Mach4 release version 3233 or newer.

 - Recommended: Here is the official current release of Mach4.
-(We don't test against every new release right away, but they are usually stable.)
+(We don't test against every new release, but they are usually stable.)

 - Optional for advanced testers: Here is a link to the Mach4 FTP download page, where they have newer development releases.
 (We don't test against every development release, so they may have hew features and fixes or they may introduce new bugs and break functionality.)

 3. Install ESS Plugin: Use the latest ESS Mach4 Plugin, build 193.